hamdouni/md-date/README.md

 ## Developer Notes

-When checking out, you need a node.js installation, running `npm install` will get you setup with everything to run the compile and unit tests tasks (Coming Soon!).
+When checking out, you need a node.js installation, running `npm install` will get you setup with everything to run the compile.
-All changes should be done in the lib folder, running `gulp compile` to compile the app or use `gulp watch` to compile the files as you save them.
+Run `gulp compile` to compile the app or use `gulp watch` to compile the files as you save them.
-Read the CONTRIBUTING.md file before starting a PR.

 ## License